k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 #### Remote GET and GETF Commands

 **GET** and **GETF** commands can be executed from a [datacenter (DC)]() that is not connected to data  sources if other DCs are connected to the source interfaces.
-To do so, populate the DC parameter name of the GET and GETF commands to invoke the remote DC which is connected to the data source via the JDBC.
+To do so, populate the DC parameter name of the GET and GETF commands to invoke the remote DC connected to the data source via the JDBC.
 The remote GET and GETF commands return the instances after executing the commands on the remote Fabric node.
 Cassandra then replicates the data between the nodes of the Cassandra cluster.

 The remote GET and GETF commands run on a random Fabric node on the remote DC.
 Therefore, always verify the permissions for the GET and GETF commands’ execution on Fabric’s local and remote nodes.

-Note that it is the user's responsibility to identify if a [sync](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) on an LUI  is required, and to only then run the remote GET or GETF commands.
+Note that users are responsibile for identifying if a [sync](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) on an LUI is required, and to only then run the remote GET or GETF commands.
 This will prevent unnecessary calls to the remote Fabric node and getting the local LUI version instead.

 ### Delete LUI Command

-The **DELETE INSTANCE** command deletes an LUI, or multiple LUIs from Fabric.
+The **DELETE INSTANCE** command deletes an LUI or multiple LUIs from Fabric.

 Unlike the GET command, several LUI from the same LU can be deleted using one DELETE command.